 The main church in the compound is built around a rock believed to be where Mary Magdalene stood at the ascension of Jesus.
 The bell tower of the church is exceptionally high and forms a landmark that can be seen from many parts of the city.
 A smaller chapel in the compound is by local tradition at the spot where the head of John the Baptist was found.

-Contact Us to Inquire about a Tour to the Russian Convent of the Ascension
+Contact Us to Inquire about a Tour of Jerusalem

 Points of Interest in the Area

 |Chapel of the Ascension|